A film by Kevin Krautgartner

 Find out how the 18 islands attract birds migrating over the North Atlantic and learn about spring and autumn migration here.

-The island of Skúvoy is named after Skúgvur, the Faroese name for Great Skua – some even say that the bird might be named after the island.
+The island of Skúvoy is named after Skúgvur, the Faroese name for Great Skua – some even say that the bird is named after the island.

 Read the Birds of the Faroe Islands booklet online.